SilentCaMXMF/DialLog_0.0.2/README.md

 ### Gui and math still under development

-### ChatGPT is helping me figure out how Kotlin struture and programing work , at the moment i can only work in testing enviroment has i do not have an android device to perform prodution testing
+### ChatGPT and Cursor are helping me configure all Kotlin and Gradle dependencies and build struture debugging work , at the moment i´m only working on testing on android device to perform several improvements